We hear a lot about attachment when it comes to parenting, especially adoptive parenting.

 If this video piques your interest, I encourage you to check out the Empowered to Connect conference.
-This year, New Life Adoptions will be hosting a rewind of the 2019 Empowered to Connect simulcast as a four-part series on Tuesday nights beginning April 14, 2020.
+This year, you can register for digital access to the full Empowered to Connect Conference through May 31, 2020.
 For more information or to register, click here.

 Ainsworth, M. D. S. (1973).
 The development of infant-mother attachment.
 In B. Cardwell & H. Ricciuti (Eds.), Review of child development research (Vol. 3, pp. 1-94) Chicago: University of Chicago Press.

 Bowlby J. (1969).
 Attachment.
 Attachment and loss: Vol. 1.
 Loss.
 New York: Basic Books.